Industry News

 Surviving a recession means doing more with less.
 Employees shouldn't have to work harder – just the opposite.
 Efficiency means using people, materials, and systems better to achieve the same results with less effort.
 Easier said than done, right?

 Efficiency doesn't come by chasing your tail, trying to get faster and better at what you're already doing.
-Innovative contractors improve efficiency by closely examining business practices and goals, then using an open mind to find a better way of doing things.
+Innovative construction companies improve efficiency by closely examining business practices and goals, then using an open mind to find a better way of doing things.

 Examples of improving efficiency might be

-• identifying employees' skill sets and placing them where they're needed most
+- identifying construction workers' skill sets and placing them where they're needed most

 Efficiency does more than save you time and money, it actually makes you better at what you do.
 It means you're making fewer errors and creating better quality work while using your resources responsibly.